 This plastic is perfect for use in plumbing situations and in the auto industry where a strong waterproof plastic seal is required.

 Never hardens in the bottle

-RapidFix don’t really get the credit for this feature, since it’s just an unintended side effect, but it’s a great feature nonetheless.
+RapidFix doesn’t really get the credit for this feature, since it’s just an unintended side effect, but it’s a great feature nonetheless.

 If you’ve ever used just any CA superglue, you’ll know that once the cap has been opened, no matter how careful you are the glue is going to end up hardening inside the bottle if you don’t use it all, since a little air always gets in.

-Liquid plastic is nonreactive with air and water, so you won’t have that problem, you can leave it in the shelf (away from sunlight) and it will last for years without drying out.
+Liquid plastic is nonreactive with air and water, so you won’t have that problem, you can leave it on the shelf (away from sunlight) and it will last for years without drying out.